stijn-aa/stijn-aa.github.io/week1/README.md

 # Best practices
+<s>[-] Used XMLHttpRequest; to get the flight information from the api.</s>

-[-] Used XMLHttpRequest; to get the flight information from the api.
+[-] Used promise to get the flight information from the api.

-[-] Using Get date I modified the request header to get the flight that are currently taking off.
+[-] Using 'Get date' I modified the request header to get the flight that are currently taking off.

 [-] Using forEach I created a block for each departing flight.